Homeโ€บCalculatorsโ€บHealthโ€บEgg Freezing Calculator

 Target numbers vary based on individual family planning goals and fertility specialist guidance; this calculator defaults to 20 as a commonly referenced starting reference point, though your own target should be discussed with a fertility specialist.

-No โ this calculator estimates quantity only.
+This calculator estimates quantity only.
 Egg quality, which also affects eventual chances of successful pregnancy, is a separate factor best assessed through fertility testing and specialist consultation.

-No โ egg freezing improves the odds of future biological parenthood but doesn't guarantee a successful pregnancy later, since factors like egg quality, future health, and IVF success rates all play a role.
+Egg freezing improves the odds of future biological parenthood but doesn't guarantee a successful pregnancy later, since factors like egg quality, future health, and IVF success rates all play a role.

-The [Fertility by Age Calculator](/fertility-by-age-calculator/) estimates natural conception odds by age, while this calculator focuses specifically on egg retrieval yield for those considering egg freezing โ both use age as the primary reference variable.
+The [Fertility by Age Calculator](/fertility-by-age-calculator/) estimates natural conception odds by age, while this calculator focuses specifically on egg retrieval yield for those considering egg freezing, both use age as the primary reference variable.

-Yes โ a fertility specialist can assess your individual ovarian reserve (through tests like AMH and antral follicle count) and give you a much more personalized estimate than this general reference calculator.
+Yes, a fertility specialist can assess your individual ovarian reserve (through tests like AMH and antral follicle count) and give you a much more personalized estimate than this general reference calculator.

-Yes โ the calculator estimates how many cycles might be needed to reach your target egg count, based on the average yield for your age, though actual results can vary cycle to cycle.
+Yes, the calculator estimates how many cycles might be needed to reach your target egg count, based on the average yield for your age, though actual results can vary cycle to cycle.

 Also known as